klaas-sysop/feedback-vos/README.md

   };
-  position?: 'bottom-right' | 'bottom-left'; // or use NEXT_PUBLIC_FEEDBACK_POSITION env var language?: 'en' | 'nl'; // defaults to 'en', or use NEXT_PUBLIC_FEEDBACK_LANG env var }
+  position?: 'bottom-right' | 'bottom-left'; // or use NEXT_PUBLIC_FEEDBACK_POSITION env var language?: 'en' | 'nl'; // defaults to 'en', or use NEXT_PUBLIC_FEEDBACK_LANG env var theme?: 'light' | 'dark'; // defaults to 'dark', or use NEXT_PUBLIC_FEEDBACK_THEME env var }
 ```